Are you an aspiring scientist or engineer looking to learn about how people create materials that improve our lives?

 Program Overview

-The Drexel University Materials Science & Engineering Summer Institute will give rising high school sophomores, juniors and seniors who are aspiring scientists and engineers the chance to learn about how atomic elements arrange themselves to form the materials that are all around us.
+The Drexel University Materials Science & Engineering Summer Institute will give rising high school sophomores, juniors and seniors the chance to learn about how atomic elements arrange themselves to form the materials that are all around us.
 Furthermore, the Summer Institute will emphasize how variables in processing of materials determine physical, mechanical, electrical and thermal properties.

 Through science and engineering activities, students will gain an understanding of how materials impact the fields of energy, biotechnology, electronics, and aerospace.
 Sustainability and nanotechnology will be a theme woven through all of the modules.